-Other than being a place of storage, did you know that your garage can also be the home of some brilliant ideas?
+Other than being a place of Storage, did you know that your Garage can also be the home of some brilliant ideas?
 In fact, thanks to the privacy garages provide, most folks tend to spend time there when they want to think or get creative.
 This is quite possibly the reason a lot of big companies got started by working inside a garage.
 You’d be surprised that some of today’s most successful companies didn’t start off in a typical office, but in a homely garage instead!
 Have a look at Garage Storage Solutions

 The childhood home of Apple founder Steve Jobs is now known as a historic site.
 Located in Silicon Valley, California, the modest little garage of the 61-year old house is the place where Jobs and his partner, Steve Wozniak, started creating and assembling the very first Apple computers.
 They started with 50 units of the Apple 1s, which they sold to Paul Jay Terrell’s Byte Shop for $500 each.